zapta/arm/pro-mini/README.md

 Switches | Reset, ISP.
 Recomanded IDE | NXP LPCXpresso (eclipse based, free)

-## Quick Start 1 - Uploading a Program
+### Quick Start 1 - Uploading a Program

-This step will teach you how to load new firmware on your board.
+This section will teach you how to load new firmware on your board.
+It is done by switching the board to the USB/ISP virtual disk mode and copying the new binary file.

 1. Connect the ARM PRO MINI board to a USB port of a Max OSX, Linux or Windows computer.
 2. Restart the board in the USB/ISP mode by performing the following sequence (with some practice, can be done with a simple 'roll' of one finger)